-Applications must be received by Point Blue by the due dates listed in Table 1 to be considered for funding during the subsequent Board meeting.
-SMP Management Board Grant Program Meetings in 2025 will be held according to Table 1.
+Applications must be received by Point Blue at least 2-3 weeks prior to the next SMP Management Board Grant Program Meeting to be considered for funding at that meeting.
+SMP Management Board Grant Program Meetings in 2025 will be held according to the table below.